TaceoLabs/co-snarks/README.md

 modification to the original circuit.

-Additionally, coCircom is fully compatible with the **Groth16** and **Plonk** backends of [snarkjs](https://github.com/iden3/snarkjs), the native proofing systems for circom.
+Additionally, coCircom is fully compatible with the **Groth16** and **Plonk** backends of [snarkjs](https://github.com/iden3/snarkjs), the native proving systems for circom.
 Proofs built with coCircom can be verified using snarkjs, and vice versa.